sillsdev/ptx2pdf/docs/documentation/figures.md

 - `odd` Mirror on odd pages
 - `even` Mirror on even pages
 - `both` Mirror on all pages
-NB: the odd/even behaviour is not reliable at the moment..
+NB: the odd/even behaviour requires a second XeTeX run to get things right.

 ## Piclist files